ejackson815/Project1/README.md

     Salary by race
     Total employees by industry by year
     Salary by race by gender (Median)
+    NBA Salary over time as function of time (Line)
 # Pending Charts
     Median Salary by year by industry
     NBA Salary over time as function of time (Scatter) Rate of Growth by income
     Wage by age group
         Most popular industry by age group by year